v-thepet/reusable-content/README.md

 For an include file to appear from the dependent repository (reusable-content), the branch names in the reusable-content repository and your primary repository need to match.
 When you are testing, first merge your PR in the reusable-content repository.
 Then, reference your file within `.openpublishing.publish.config.json` from using the main branch.

+### Can I use variable replacement in my include files?

+Include files do not support variable replacement.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a